Chapter OneThe House Used Otherwise

 The house stood.
 That was not the same as being spared.

-—Moffet Beard
+—Moffett Beard

 Not a real table.

-There was no one in the room but me.
-Nannie slept beside me, turned toward the wall, one hand tucked beneath her cheek the way she had slept since she was young.
-Her hair had gone gray at the temples.
-In the dark it looked the same as it had when I first knew her.
+No one stood in the room but me.
+Nannie slept beside the wall, one hand beneath her cheek the way she had slept since she was young.
+Gray had come into her hair at the temples, though in darkness it looked almost as it had when I first knew her.
+The sound came again.
+Wood against floorboards.
+A chair striking once.
+Then water poured into a basin.

-Grace had coughed in the night, and Nannie had brought her into the little room off ours so the older children could sleep.
-She was not yet two.
-Too young to know what a house kept.
-Too young to remember me, if memory was all I left her.
+I lay still until the room returned to itself: a beam settling in cold, wind at the corner of the house, a child breathing in the next room.
+Grace had coughed through the night, and Nannie had carried her into the little room beside ours so the older children could sleep.
+She was too young to remember much of me if memory was all I left behind.

 That was when Nannie spoke.